clemensv/avrotize/README.md

 Conversion notes:

 - The emitted Parquet file contains only the schema, no data rows.
-- The tool only supports writing Parquet files for Avro schema that describe a single `record` type.
-If the Avro schema contains a top-level union, the `--record-type` option must be used to specify which record type to emit.
+- The tool only supports writing Parquet files for Avrotize Schema that describe a single `record` type.
+If the Avrotize Schema contains a top-level union, the `--record-type` option must be used to specify which record type to emit.
 - The fields of the record are mapped to columns in the Parquet file.
 Array and record fields are mapped to Parquet nested types.
 Avro type unions are mapped to structures, not to Parquet unions since those are not supported by the PyArrow library used here.

-## Convert Parquet schema to Avro schema
+## Convert Parquet schema to Avrotize Schema

 ```bash
 avrotize pq2a --parquet <path_to_parquet_schema_file> --avsc <path_to_avro_schema_file> --namespace <avro_schema_namespace>